Want to trace your family’s roots but don’t know where to start? These tips will help you plan a successful family history trip.

-You can read the blog on some practical steps to prepare to started on your genealogy and family history travel.
-Read our blog 10 Tips for Preparing A Trip to Find Your Ancestors; you can read it by clicking here.
-This blog post has many basic practical tips of things you must do before considering traveling on a family history tour.
+You can read our blog on some practical steps to prepare to start on your genealogy and family history travel, 10 Tips for Preparing A Trip to Find Your Ancestors, by clicking here.
+This blog post has many practical tips on things you must do before considering traveling on a family history tour.

 There are many countries where genealogical records are not online, and to do any significant research, you may need to travel to the country or location.
 This can even be the case in some places in the United States.

 Vietnam and Vietnamese genealogical research is a perfect example of this.
-Most of the Vietnamese family records are in the hands of the family clans.
-So if you really want to find your Vietnamese genealogy, you may need to make a trip to Vietnam.
-You can read more about this with our blog Vietnamese Genealogy, Searching for Your Family History in Vietnam by clicking here.
+Most Vietnamese family records are in the hands of the family clans.
+So if you want to find your Vietnamese genealogy, you may need to travel to Vietnam.
+You can read more about this with our blog Vietnamese Genealogy, Searching for Your Family History in Vietnam, by clicking here.

 Here are some places you should check out for the local records when you are searching for your ancestors:

-- Genealogical Societies, Organizations, and Libraries – Many places have Genealogical societies, Family HIstory Organizations, or Genealogy Libraries.
-Many of these societies, organizations, and libraries have either paid or volunteer patrons who have a lot of local genealogical and historical knowledge.
+- Genealogical Societies, Organizations, and Libraries – Many places have Genealogical Societies, Family History Organizations, or Genealogy Libraries.
+Many of these societies, organizations, and libraries have paid or volunteer patrons with a lot of local genealogical and historical knowledge.
 You can try to search for these online.
-Many of these societies, organizations, and libraries also have websites, newsletters, and other information.
+Many societies, organizations, and libraries also have websites, newsletters, and other information.

 - Historical Organizations – Besides the Genealogical Societies, Organizations, and Libraries, you can also check out the historical organizations in the area.
 Though these historical organizations may not have actual records, they usually have some local historical knowledge to aid you in your search.
 Some of them may even have a local museum that you can visit with some information and genealogical data.

 - Check out Repositories, Archives, or Churches – Many Repositories, Archives or Churches may have genealogical records.
-For many of these places, you may need to make an appointment in advance.
+You may need to make an appointment in advance in many of these places.
 Try to get their information before you travel so that you will know if you need an appointment.

 - Contact and Address Information – It would be good to contact and address who to contact and where they are located.
 This will save you a lot of time when you get to your destination.